Label: BRUKINSA- zanubrutinib capsule

 - chest discomfort

-The most common side effects of BRUKINSA include: - decreased white blood cells
+The most common side effects of BRUKINSA include: - decreased white blood cell count

 - decreased platelet count